 Kind of.
 A cup of black instant coffee contains just 4 calories.
 If you add a splash of milk that will only go up to around 10 calories.

-If you swap to that from something like a short cappuccino made with whole milk (85 calories) and you’re going to be saving around 75 calories a cup – which, if you have one a day (and everything else remains equal) could see you lose around 8lb a year simply by making the swap to instant coffee.
-(Although not, you will be taking in less calcium.)
+If you swap to that from something like a short cappuccino made with whole milk (85 calories) then you’re going to be saving around 75 calories a cup – which, if you have one a day (and everything else remains equal) could see you lose around 8lb a year simply by making the swap to instant coffee.
+(Although, you will be taking in less calcium.)

 If you were looking for something a bit more ‘miraculous’ in this answer, coffee does contain a substance called chlorogenic acid which has a number of health benefits – weight loss potentially being one of them – and, as that Croatian study showed, instant coffee has more of it than fresh coffee.